fygar256/st.pertersburg.paradox/README.md

 Therefore, the answer is 2.

-This is true in a sense.
+This is true in a sense, when the player only play one game.

 However, the "expected amount" is not the "expected value of the amount."

 In general, f(g(x))=g(f(x)) does not hold true for expected value.